-Student found to be in violation of this Bullying Policy will be disciplined in the following manner;
+Student found to be in violation of this Bullying Policy will be disciplined in the following manner; 1st Offense- Verbal warning by administrator and/ or staff member.
+Written documentation in the student's file.
+Refer to the counselor.
+4 days lunch detention.

-- 1st Offense Verbal warning by administrator and/or staff.
-Verbal or written notification to parent and documented in student's files.
-Three days detention for bullying. - 2nd Offense Refer to counselor and administrator.
-Contact parent with short-term suspension. - 3rd Offense Refer to counselor and administrator.
-Contact parent with long-term suspension.
+2nd Offense- Refer to counselor and administrator.
+Contact parents.
+3 days out of school suspension